 Tasmania is a totally unique place and, as such, claims the title of many ‘world firsts’ and interesting facts that I’m sure will surprise you, just like they did me!

-Here are just 20 facts about Tasmania that I hope are reason enough to convince you to visit to learn and see more!
+Here are just 20 Tasmania facts that I hope are reason enough to convince you to visit Tasmania to learn and see more!

 1.It Has The Cleanest Air in the World